patrickbryant1/AFProfile/README.md

 Improved protein complex prediction with AlphaFold-multimer by denoising the MSA profile.
 \
 AFProfile manipulates the MSA representation by learning residuals to the MSA profile that are more useful for the network.
-This is analogous to a denoising diffusion process over the MSA and proves to be a highly efficient process resulting in better structures.
+This is analogous to a denoising process over the MSA and proves to be a highly efficient process resulting in more accurate structures.

 \
 <img src="./AFP.svg"/>